-There are plenty of resources on the internet about direct view LED video walls.
+There are plenty of online resources about direct view LED video walls.
 Most of these come from the manufacturers of the products themselves, making them a little biased.
 Today's goal is to answer "What is a direct view LED display?" and "Do we need it?" - from an impartial audio visual engineer's perspective.

 From this article, you will get:

 - A high-level overview of direct view LED technology

 - Typical applications